Skip to main content

 For example, if a team is listed at 2.50 decimal odds to win, the implied probability is 1 / 2.50 = 0.40, or 40%.
 If they're a -150 moneyline favorite, the implied probability is 150 / (150 + 100) = 0.60, or 60%.

-It's crucial to understand that the sum of the implied probabilities for all outcomes in a market will always exceed 100%.
-This is because of the sportsbook's built-in profit margin, or "vig."
-For a bet to have positive expected value, your estimated probability must be higher than the implied probability by a large enough margin to overcome this vig.
+It's important to understand that the sum of the implied probabilities for all outcomes in a market will always exceed 100%.
+That's because of the sportsbook's built-in profit margin, or "vig."
+For a bet to have positive expected value, your estimated probability needs to be higher than the implied probability by enough to overcome this vig.

 The final step in the value betting process is comparing your true probability estimate to the sportsbook's implied probability.
 If your estimated chance of winning is significantly higher than the implied odds, that's a strong indication of a value betting opportunity.

-Of course, it's important to be humble in this analysis.
-The sports betting markets are highly efficient, with thousands of sharp bettors and advanced computer models constantly seeking out and pouncing on mispriced lines.
-If your probability estimate differs drastically from the market consensus, it's prudent to double-check your assumptions and calculations.
+Of course, be humble here.
+The sports betting markets are highly efficient, with thousands of sharp bettors and advanced models constantly hunting for mispriced lines.
+If your probability estimate differs drastically from the market, double-check your assumptions first.

 That said, betting markets aren't perfectly efficient.
 Biases and inefficiencies do exist, especially in the short term.
 Some common situations where value-minded bettors look to capitalize include: